Stuffed Bell Peppers Recipe

 - Crush the tomatoes with your hands and add a layer with juices to the bottom of a large enameled cast iron pan.

-- Stuff each pepper with the meat and rice mixture ¾ of the way (very important not to over stuff them).
+- Stuff each pepper with the meat and rice mixture ¾ of the way up (very important not to over stuff them).
 Put the tops back on just to make sure the stuffing will stay inside..

 - Arrange the peppers in the heavy bottom sauce pan on top of the tomato layer and pour in the chicken stock and the remaining crushed tomatoes making sure it covers the peppers.
-Add the bay leaves and bring to a boil.
+Add the bay leaves and thyme sprigs and bring to a boil.
 Turn the heat down cover the pan with a tight lid and transfer to a preheated 375 degrees oven for 40 min.

 - Remove from the oven and allow it to sit covered for 10 min.